OSU Office Risk Management

 Note: The university doesn't offer certifications with a named additional insured.
 Our policy provides insurance according to the contract.
 The written agreement addresses what special requirements are necessary of the parties and is legally binding.
 This overrides what may be excluded with in any insurance policy.

 Volunteers performing duties according to their volunteer job descriptions are covered under an annual volunteer insurance liability policy.
 This is personal, secondary liability insurance of up to $1,000,000 per occurrence.
 This does not cover transportation liability, and volunteers are encouraged to seek insurance advice from their insurance agent when transporting individuals.
 This does not cover accident insurance or medical or health coverage and does not cover negligence or errors on the part of the volunteer.
-This coverage is renewed annually by the local Extension office in May.
-The county office receives notice from the Business Office when this coverage is due.
+This coverage is renewed annually by Extension Administration.

 - Certificate of Insurance – Volunteer Liability